Terri Grossman, Camp Director

 You’ll most likely find Ben outside at Camp Sabra.
 He loves to ride his bike around camp and visit each activity area every day.

-Kim Holtzman Sloan, Assistant Camp Director
+Kim Holtzman Sloan, Assistant Director of Recruitment & Retention

 “It was as easy as going home.”